-- The security objectives rationale also demonstrates that the tracing is effective: if all security objectives tracing to a particular threat/OSP/assumption are achieved, that threat/OSP/assumption is countered/enforced/upheld. - This demonstration analyses the effect of achieving the relevant security objectives on countering the threats, enforcing the OSPs and upholding the assumptions and leads to the conclusion that this is indeed the case. - In some cases, where parts of the security problem definition very closely resemble some security objectives, the demonstration can be very simple.
-An example is: a threat "T17: Threat agent X reads the Confidential Information in transit between A and B", a security objective for the TOE: "OT12: The

-TOE shall ensure that all information transmitted between A and B is kept confidential", and a demonstration "T17 is directly countered by OT12".
+- The security objectives rationale also demonstrates that the tracing is effective: All the given threats, OSPs and assumption are addressed (i.e. countered, enforced and upheld respectively) if all security objectives tracing to a particular threat, OSP or assumption are achieved. - This demonstration analyses the effect of achieving the relevant security objectives on countering the threats, enforcing the OSPs and upholding the assumptions and leads to the conclusion that this is indeed the case. - In some cases, where parts of the security problem definition very closely resemble some security objectives, the demonstration can be very simple.
+An example is: a threat "T17: Threat agent X reads the Confidential Information in transit between A and B", a security objective for the TOE: "OT12: The TOE shall ensure that all information transmitted between A and B is kept confidential", and a demonstration "T17 is directly countered by OT12".